yyyujintang/ISIC19-Classification/README.md

 ISIC-19 Data Website: https://challenge2019.isic-archive.com/

-I divide the data into train:valid:test as 7:2:1
+I divide the data into train:valid:test as 7:2:1.

+And choose 10%/20%/40% of the train data as labeld data, the others train data as unlabeld data

 Data Preparation: